GSA/https/index.md

 Every unencrypted HTTP request reveals information about a user's behavior, and the interception and tracking of unencrypted browsing has become commonplace.

-Today, **there is no such thing as insensitive web traffic**, and public services should not depend on the benevolence of public networks.
+Today, **there is no such thing as insensitive web traffic**, and public services should not depend on the benevolence of network operators.

 When properly configured, HTTPS can provide a fast, secure connection that offers the level of privacy and reliability that users should expect from government web services.